andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 **Note:** You can use ESM in Remix by using the workaround documented [in the Remix docs](https://remix.run/docs/en/v1/pages/gotchas#importing-esm-packages).

 My own solution utilizes older versions of remark and rehype that still support CommonJS.
 I basically reimplemented react-markdown to make it work with CommonJS and expose a hook that renders the HTML in a synchronized manner.
+I created this logic before the ESM workaround was available and I still think it's more robust than the ESM workaround.

 So let's install the following packages in their correct versions: